manuelmarcano22/VIMOSlabbook/_posts/2017-01-10-source-identification.md

 > Usage: Master response curves R_mst can be applied by hand to extracted spectra with the following procedure:
 > F_obs = R_mst * f_raw * 10**(0.4 * airmass * extinction)

+In the header there is a line called `HIERARCH ESO TEL AIRM START = 1.082 / Airmass at start` and here it mentions some extinction coefficients for different pediods for each filters and quadrants.
+[Colour terms and extinction coefficients](http://www.eso.org/observing/dfo/quality/VIMOS/qc/zeropoints.html)

 #### Failed attempt